LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

 three years we've been away!
-This last voyage home alone has taken
+This last voyage alone has taken 4 months and what do we have to show for it?
+A box of scraps and some pets for the empress!?
+Eye, it'll pay well that's for sure but not a penny of which we'll see